 The General Plan land use designations allow for a wide range of development at densities suitable to accommodate all income categories.
 Therefore, they are not considered a constraint to the provision of housing.
-In support of the RHNA requirements a revision to the dwelling unit's density range for the Highest Density Residential (HHDR) from 20-40 dwelling Units per acre to 14-40 dwelling units per acre was approved and adopted by the BOS on September 28, 2021 9/28/21.
+In support of the RHNA requirements a revision to the dwelling unit's density range for the Highest Density Residential (HHDR) from 20-40 dwelling Units per acre to 14-40 dwelling units per acre was approved and adopted by the BOS on September 28, 2021.
 This revision proposes to increase the maximum density to 60 dwelling units per acre (14-60 dwelling units per acre).
-The changes will appliesy to both the Housing Eelement and 19-area plans that address these land use components.
+The changes applies to the Housing Element and 19-area plans that address these land use components.
 The revision to the HHDR by reducing the minimum dwelling per acre policy will allow smaller parcels to be developed while increasing the maximum dwelling units per acre will provide an optional incentive for with affordable housing-multi-family projects.
 This will increase flexibility for the HHDR designation without compromising maximum allowable densities which are needed to provide the higher number of dwelling units for achieving RHNA targets.